Map meaningful places in your community

 • Write survey questions to collect the data.

 Data collection needs to be done in the context of your project and with a purpose.
-To start, you’ll need to formulate a research question that summarizes this purpose.
+To start, you'll formulate a research question that summarizes this purpose.
 Your research question should address the following: Why are you collecting data?
 What do you want to know?

 1. Write a research question to guide your project about important places in your community.